eduvpn/documentation/HA.md

 You can add as many nodes as you want to a single "Controller / Portal".
 Of course, this can be combined with making the "Controller / Portal" redundant as explained in the next section.

+For example, the diagram below shows 3 systems, where there are two "Nodes" and one "Controller / Portal":

 ```
                 .----------------.